BobbyRohweder/NintendoSwitchEshop/README.md

 ## Contribute

-Any is free to contribute.
+Anyone is free to contribute.
 Just open a Pull Request or Issue.
 Tests are preferred for new features.